KnightPointSystems/kps_playbook/measuring-using-velocity.md

             Measuring and Using Velocity
         </h4>
             <ul>
-                <li>is Predicting and analyzing team performance</li>
+                <li>Predicting and analyzing team performance</li>
             </ul>
         <h4 class="MUV-What" id="MUV-What">
             What Are We Doing
         </h4>
 	        <ul>
-                <li>Measuring the rough amount of work done by the team in a given period of time.</li>
+                <li>Measuring the amount of work done by the team in a given period of time.</li>
 	        </ul>
         <h4 class="MUV-Why" id="MUV-Why">
-            Why Are We Doing It
+            Why We Do It
         </h4>
             <ul>
                 <li>
-                To establish a historical basis of estimation so we may predict rough timelines for future development
+                To establish a historical basis of estimation so we may estimate timelines for future development
                 </li>
                 <li>Provide benchmarks to establish stretch goals for team commitment over a period of time
                 </li>